Doc-Scripter/git-insight/README.md

 ### Recommended Technology Stack
 *   **Frontend**: SvelteKit with React integration for server-side rendering and a rich user interface, utilizing Shadcn UI components for a highly customizable and modern design.
-*   **Backend:** Python with FastAPI for developing high-performance, asynchronous API endpoints.
+*   **Backend:** Combination of Python with FastAPI and Go for developing high-performance, asynchronous API endpoints and efficient system services.
 *   **Database:** PostgreSQL for robust, reliable, and scalable relational data storage.
 *   **Orchestration:** Kubernetes for automated deployment, scaling, and management of containerized applications.